 - All breeders are to familiarise themselves with the kittening process prior to breeding a litter.

 - Increase food amounts to the queen as pregnancy progresses and/or as the queen requires.

-- Ensure an adequate calcium supply during pregancy and lactation.
+- Ensure the queen is given a completely balanced diet an adequate calcium supply during pregnancy and lactation.

 - Provide a clean, adequately sized box and bedding at least one (1) week prior to expected kittening.

 - Assist the kittening process where necessary.